neuralmagic/docs/versioned_docs/version-1.7.0/llms/guides/sparse-finetuning-llm-gsm8k-with-sparseml.md

 ## Prerequisites

 - <b>Training Environment:</b> A system that meets the minimum hardware and software requirements as outlined in the [Install Guide](/get-started/install/sparseml#prerequisites).
-To replicate the setup used for fine-tuning in this guide, use 4 NVIDIA A100 GPUs for both dense and sparse fine-tuning steps.
+To replicate the setup used for fine-tuning in this guide, use 4 NVIDIA A100 80 GB GPUs for both dense and sparse fine-tuning steps and a system with at least 16 GB memory.
 - <b>SparseML LLM Installation:</b> An environment with SparseML for LLMs installed as outlined in the [Install Guide](/get-started/install/sparseml#generative-ai-hugging-face).
 - <b>Background:</b> Familiarity with Generative AI and working with large language models is recommended.